I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxlogeventdirect.md

 <p>The <b>RxLogEventWithAnnotation</b> routine needs to allocate memory in order to create the I/O error log entry .
 Consequently, <b>RxLogEventDirect</b> can silently fail if the memory allocation fails. </p>

-<p><b>RxLogEventDirect</b> internally calls the <b>RxLogEventWithAnnotation</b> routine to create and write the log entry. </p>

-<p>The I/O error log entry size is limited to a length of 255 characters.
-So if the combined length of the <i>OriginatorId</i> plus the size of the fixed part of the I/O error log exceeds 255, then no I/O error log entry will be created.</p>

-<p>The <b>RxLogEventWithAnnotation</b> routine needs to allocate memory in order to create the I/O error log entry .
-Consequently, <b>RxLogEventDirect</b> can silently fail if the memory allocation fails. </p>

 ## -requirements
 <table>
 <tr>